a-r-j/graphtype/README.md

 def do_something_to_graph(g: Graph[GraphData["name"]])
     pass

-# Each node must have a "name" attribute
+# The graph must have a "name" attribute

 def do_something_to_graph(g: Graph[GraphData["name": str]])
     pass